SimonGsponer/r_comparisons/2_aggregating_big_data.md

 ```
 *(Note: I omitted the rows 'origin', 'dest', 'tailnum', 'hour', 'minute', 'time_hour' as I would not use them later on.)*

-Now, I coded my own boostrapping algorithm to artificially inflate the dataset.
-Basically, boostrapping is to continuously resample with replacement.
+Now, I coded my own bootstrapping algorithm to artificially inflate the dataset.
+Basically, bootstrapping is to continuously resample with replacement.
 Accordingly, the probability of an observation of the original dataset to be duplicated is **always** 1/(the number of all observations).
 I'll spare you guys the details about bootstrapping since they are not that relevant right now; also, I plan to do an R comparison about building an efficient bootstrapper anyways.

 I used my bootstrapper to increase the dataset by about 6.5 M observations.
 Subsequently, I duplicated these 6.5 M 'extra' observations four times, which gave me a > 30 M dataset.
 Thus, the dataset I used for the subsequent analysis consisted of:

 * The 327 346 non-cancelled flights that come from the nycflights13 database
 * The roughly 6.5 M observations that were artificially created from the original 327 346 non-cancelled flights, which were duplicated four times in order for achieving the desired dataset size

 At first, I wanted to bootstrap all extra observations.
 However, it turned out that bootstrapping millions of observations is a very time-consuming task, which is why I chose to speed up this process by the use of simple duplication.
-(We'll definitely come back to boostrapping later on; I really want to figure out how to build an efficient bootstrapper for big data.)
+(We'll definitely come back to bootstrapping later on; I really want to figure out how to build an efficient bootstrapper for big data.)
 Eventually, the final csv file had a size of 1.5 GB and contained 31 408 651 observations.

 ### The Task